hitchpy/courses_ucd/README.md

 We go over generating SVG plots within R, post-editing and inserting into HTML to achieve interactive effects.
 Some D3 examples, using maps etc.

+**Note**:This is a direct adaptation from jcheng5's example code.
+Which doesn't have any documentation.

 Here I use the most convenient way(with `shiny` package in R) to build a web page with interactive maps of Airline Delay data, plus several panels that can adjust itself when I click on different parts on the map.
 The whole process is packaged in `leaflet`, incorporating javascript library *Leaflet* and *Shiny* package in R.